 Volunteer as a Board Member

-We ARE ALWAYS LOOKING for dynamic and creative Lacombe enthusiasts, local history buffs, and museum professionals or students to join our crew!
+We are looking for dynamic and creative Lacombe enthusiasts, local history buffs, and museum professionals or students to join our team!

 The Lacombe & District Historical Society (LDHS) is currently seeking nominations for our Board of Directors.
 LDHS would welcome geographic representation across the county with members who are interested in built heritage, agricultural and blacksmithing homestead skills, archival collections, governance, stewardship and strategic planning.